Indonesia Travel Essentials

 WiFi Reliability

-Hotel and cafe WiFi is generally usable in cities and major tourist areas (5–20 Mbps).
-Remote islands and mountain towns can be slow or unavailable.
-Your mobile data is the backup plan — and the reason we always make sure our US carrier coverage is sorted before we land.
+Hotel and cafe WiFi is generally usable in cities and tourist areas like Bali, Yogyakarta, and Jakarta (10–30 Mbps); Canggu and Ubud cafes cater to remote workers.
+Remote islands (Flores, Komodo, Raja Ampat) and mountain areas can be slow or unavailable.
+Your mobile data is the backup plan — and the reason we always make sure our carrier coverage is sorted before we land.

 Safety & Health

 Non-negotiable.
-Get a policy that covers medical evacuation — the best hospitals are in Manila and Cebu, and a medevac flight from a remote island can cost $10,000+.
+Get a policy that covers medical evacuation — the best hospitals are in Jakarta and Bali, and a medevac flight from a remote island or dive site can cost $10,000+.
 We use SafetyWing for every trip — it's affordable, covers nomads and short-trippers alike, and you can sign up even after you've left home.
 We've thankfully never had to file a claim, but having it is peace of mind every time we board that plane.

 Tap Water